seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 *Enter SEMPRONIUS, and a Servant of TIMON's*

 **SEMPRONIUS**
-Must he needs trouble me in't,—hum!—'bove all others?
+Must he needs trouble me in't,--hum!--'bove all others?
 He might have tried Lord Lucius or Lucullus;
 And now Ventidius is wealthy too,
 Whom he redeem'd from prison: all these